conan-io/docs/reference/commands/development/workspace.rst

 .. code-block:: text

     positional arguments:
       {install}   sub-command help
-        install   same as a "conan install" command but using the workspace data from the file
+        install   same as a "conan install" command but using the workspace data from the file.
+If no file is provided, it will look for a file named "conanws.yml"

     optional arguments:
     -h, --help  show this help message and exit